 (B) entry date of the child support order when a support order does not specify a due date. • 2

-(2) Interest accrues on a lump sum judgment for support for a prior period from the first day of the month after the judgment is entered, per 43 O.S. § 114.
+(2) Interest accrues on a lump sum judgment for support for a prior period, accrued child care costs, or accrued fixed medical, from the first day of the month after the judgment is entered, per 43 O.S. § 114.

 (f) Servicemember relief.